osg-htc/osg-htc.github.io/campus-cyberinfrastructure.md

 {: .fs-5 }
-The [Partnership to Advance Throughput Computing (PATh)](https://path-cc.io), which develops technologies and operates services for the OSG, has significant experience working with CC* applicants and awardees, offering letters of support and consulting for:
+The [Partnership to Advance Throughput Computing (PATh)](https://path-cc.io), which develops technologies and operates services for the OSG, has significant experience working with CC* applicants and awardees, and offering letters of support and consulting for:

 {: .fs-5 }